 Their studies could have a profound impact on a novel way to treat sight loss, as zebrafish have very similar retinas to humans!

 It was found that the key to their retinal regrowth was the level of a neurotransmitter known as GABA.
 High amounts of GABA inactivate the stem cell repair process, yet the fish had much-reduced levels, which seemed to trigger the regrowth!

 If it is possible to reduce this neurotransmitter in people, then it could help to reverse AMD.

-Technology, and the constant reduction in size of digital products, are leading to a wave of eye implants that can return a form of vision to previously blind people.
+Technology and the constant reduction in the size of digital products are leading to a wave of eye implants that can return a form of vision to previously blind people.

 The bionic eye works by sending images to an implant in his eye from a tiny camera.
 A microcomputer then converts the images into electrical impulses, that are transmitted to electrodes in the retina.
 This stimulates the remaining retinal cells, giving him a new form of vision that the brain learns to interpret.